elusivecodes/FyreORM/README.md

 $table = $model->getTable();
 ```

-By default, the table name will be the snake case form of the model alias, or you can specify a table name using the `table` property in your models.
+By default, the table name will be the snake case form of the model class alias, or you can specify a table name using the `table` property in your models.

 ```php
 protected string $table = 'my_table';